JohnCharlesBent/rctr-final-project/README.md

 - Required params
 	- none

 - Returns an array of recently played tracks.
 Number returned can be set.
 Default is 10.
-The returned data also include pagination links for the next 10 or, if applicable, the previous 10.
+The returned data also includes pagination links for the next 10 or, if applicable, the previous 10.

 - Required params
 	- seed_artists - a comma separated list of artist ids